briandrum/codes.forchagrin.com/_chapters/chapter-114-open-meetings.md

 reasonable times.\
 (Ord.
 1975-992.
 Passed 12-2-75.)

-## 114.05   Virtual public meetings and hearings
+## 114.05   Virtual Public Meetings and Hearings

 1. _(a)_ **Definitions.** As used in this section: